The Clergy Team

 Our team office is usually staffed at the following times:

 Please call or drop in at these times for personal service.
 Alternatively contact by:

 Telephone (01249) 701720 – answerphone outside staffed hours.

-(If you are using the email address firstname.lastname@example.org please note this will be discontinued on 31 Dec 2016)
+(If you are still using the email address firstname.lastname@example.org please note this has been discontinued)

 Mr Ted Davies

 Churchwardens are responsible for the practical day-to-day operation of our churches and can usually deal with these matters much quicker than anybody else!